eurostat/gridviz/docs/reference.md

 | **sCircularLow**    | From 0 (no change) to 1 (circle)         | Circular, low values  | **sCircularHigh**  |
 | **sCircularHigh**   | From 0 (no change) to 1 (circle)         | Circular, high values | **sCircularLow**   |

-For more information on these functions and how they differ, see:
+For more information on these functions and an overview of how they differ, see:
 - [this example](https://eurostat.github.io/gridviz/examples/stretching.html) ([code](../examples/stretching.html)).
 - the [code](../src/js/utils/stretching.js)
 - those [graphs](https://observablehq.com/@jgaffuri/stretching)

 ## Foreground information